danbourdier/TriHarder/README.md

 ## MarkdownandGitHubReadMeLimitations
- To learn more about the processes to my live site programming first-hand contact me on `www.linkedin.com/in/danielbourdier` for a more detailed explanation of my code!
+ To learn more about the processes to my live site development first-hand contact me on `www.linkedin.com/in/danbourdier` for a more detailed explanation of my code!

 ---